A dynamic optimal reinsurance strategy with capital injections in the Cramer-Lundberg model: Problem formulation

 \subsection{Numerical results}

-First equation in system (\ref{HJB}) has been solved by using the Howard algorithm.
+The HJB equation (\ref{HJB1}) has been solved by using the Howard algorithm.
 This algorithm is very efficient and converges fastly to the solution.
-The optimal policy has the following form: When the surplus process is in $(-a; 0)$, the insurer injects the reserve to reach the level $0$.
+The optimal policy has the following form: When the surplus process is in $(-a; 0)$, the insurer injects the reserve.
 When the surplus process is in $(-a; b)$, the insurer does not distribute any dividend, and only pay dividends when the reserve above some critical threshold $b$, as mentioned in the following figures.
-In the following, we use the model parameters given by $U_{i}\sim U_{(b_{min}, b_{max}})$ distributed claim amounts.
+In the following, we use the model parameters given by $U_{i}\sim U_{[b_{min}, b_{max}}]$ distributed claim amounts.
 The insurer’s premium rate is determined via the expected value principle and reads $ c=(1+\eta_{1})\lambda\mathbb{E}[U]=(1+\eta_{1})\lambda\mu.$ In the following table, we add the value of the parameters that we use for our model.

 Figure \ref{ORS} illustrates a positive correlation between the optimal reinsurance strategy $\alpha^{*}$ and the capital.
-This signifies that, by increasing the company's capital, its ability to absorb risks increases.
+This means that, by increasing the company's capital, its ability to absorb risks increases.

 We notice in Figure ~\ref{OVF} that the optimal value function increases with increasing capital and that there is a corner point when $x=0$, (see Figure ~\ref{OVF(OV)}).
 This explains that the value function is not differentiable at $x=0$.